How to Become an Accountant

 Numbers, spreadsheets, financial reports, and tax returns—if any of these pique your interest, read on to learn more about the field of accounting!

-As you learn more about this profession, you may be wondering “how long does it take to become an accountant?”
+As you learn more about this profession, you may wonder, “How long does it take to become an accountant?”
 Preparing accurate financial reports requires a high level of knowledge and skill.

-If accountants make the wrong calculations or file inaccurate taxes, people can end up missing out deductions and credits, owe more money to the IRS, or face financial penalties.
-To avoid this, accountants spend at least four to five years in training to be adequately prepared for the field.
+If accountants make the correct calculations or file accurate taxes, people can avoid missing out on deductions and credits, owe more money to the IRS, or face financial penalties.
+To avoid this, accountants spend at least four to five years in training to adequately prepare for the field.
 Here are the steps involved in this training:

 Step One: Obtain a Bachelor’s Degree